kasteway/Decision_Trees/README.md

 # Decision_Trees

 A decision tree in machine learning is a method used for making decisions based on data.
 It's like a flowchart where each branch represents a choice between different options, leading to different outcomes or predictions.
-The goal is to maximize purity or minimize impurity.
+The goal is to maximize purity(i.e., all data points in a node belong to the same class) or minimize impurity.

 Decision Trees are a straightforward and versatile tool in machine learning, but they have some limitations, especially when dealing with complex, real-world scenarios.

 ---
 ### How it works: